cetteup/joinme.click-launcher/README.md

 ### Registering URL handlers

-Before you can launch games based on URLs, the launcher need to register as a URL handler for the supported URL protocols.
+Before you can launch games based on URLs, the launcher needs to register as a URL handler for the supported URL protocols.
-In order to do this, simply run the launcher once after download.
+The installer will automatically do this during the setup.
+If you are using the portable launcher, simply run the launcher once after download.
 It will check which of the supported games are installed and register itself as a URL handler for each one it finds.
 After registering, the launcher shows the result for each supported game.

 ```text
 10: 37AM INF Checked status for game="Battlefield 1" result="launcher registered successfully"